 Angela* was a doctor for 14 years before facing challenges with depression, which was later diagnosed as schizoaffective disorder.
 After a lengthy stay in hospital, it was decided by the medical council that she was no longer fit to work as a doctor.

 “When I was told that I couldn’t go back to work as a doctor, I wasn’t sure what to do.
 I couldn’t afford to be off work and I wanted to get back into a job and my career,” said Angela.

 Angela was introduced to an employment consultant who was part of her community mental health team and who used the individual placement and support (IPS) approach to support people into work.

 Identifying Angela’s individual strengths and skills

-When Angela first started looking she was applying for roles that she had heard were good for people with medical experience.
-It wasn’t until she sat down with her employment specialist, Harry*, and together they spent time identifying her individual strengths and skills, that she realised the roles she had applied for weren’t right for her.
+When Angela first started looking for work, she was applying for roles that she had heard were good for people with medical experience.
+It wasn’t until she sat down with her employment consultant, Harry*, spending time identifying her individual strengths and skills, that she realised the roles she had applied for weren’t right for her.

 “Harry helped me recognise my strengths and a career that was suited for me.”